About the Program

 The Security Internship Program is an opportunity for current Berkeley employees to work alongside the Information Security and Assessments & Compliance teams.

-- The Information Security and Policy Office will reimburse the home department for the percentage of time spent with ISP.
+- The Information Security Office (ISO) will reimburse the home department for the percentage of time spent with ISO.

 - Salary, classification, benefits and paid time-off accruals will remain the same.

-- Timesheet: The home department will continue to be responsible for the intern's timesheet, with input from ISP
+- Timesheet: The home department will continue to be responsible for the intern's timesheet, with input from ISO

 Security concepts and established campus procedures to ensure appropriate incident response